allura-org/mergekitty/docs/moe.md

-# mergekit-moe
+# mergekitty-moe

-`mergekit-moe` is a script for combining Mistral or Llama models of the same size into Mixtral Mixture of Experts models.
+`mergekitty-moe` is a script for combining Mistral or Llama models of the same size into Mixtral Mixture of Experts models.
 The script will combine the self-attention and layer normalization parameters from a "base" model with the MLP parameters from a set of "expert" models.

 If using the `hidden` or `cheap_embed` gate mode, the output model will be usable without any further training.
 If you are initializing a model to do further training on, such as for sparse upcycling, then use the `random` gate mode to get a model ready for training.

 ## Configuration

-`mergekit-moe` uses its own YML configuration syntax, which looks like so:
+`mergekitty-moe` uses its own YML configuration syntax, which looks like so:

 ```yml
 base_model: path/to/self_attn_donor